Abdullah-Alholiel/mutual-tasks-pwa-webapp/DATABASE_FOUNDATION.md

 ```

 ## Rolling out the real database
-1. **Stand up the DB** – provision PostgreSQL (Supabase, Railway, Neon, etc.) and run the schema above.
-2. **Add an API layer** – Node/Express, Nest, Next API routes, or Serverless functions that expose the endpoints.
+1. **Stand up Supabase.** Create a project, add `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY`, `VITE_SUPABASE_URL`, and `VITE_SUPABASE_ANON_KEY` to `.env.local` and `.env` for scripts.
+2. **Run migrations.** Use `database/index.ts` to push schema + seed data via the Supabase service client.
-3. **Swap data hooks** – replace the exports in `src/lib/mockData.ts` with React Query hooks that call the API.
-The rest of the app already expects promises, so the change is localized.
+3. **Swap data layer.** Replace `src/lib/mockData.ts` usage with React Query hooks that call Supabase SQL/RPC endpoints.
-4. **Migrate statistics** – backfill `completion_logs` from any existing task data, then calculate `user_stats`.
-5. **Enable notifications & email** – use `EMAIL_INTEGRATION.md` as the playbook for wiring SendGrid, Resend, or AWS SES.
-Honor the `emailSent` flag.
+4. **Backfill stats.** Move local completion history into `completion_logs`, then recompute `user_stats`.
+5. **Enable notifications/email.** Follow `EMAIL_INTEGRATION.md` to wire transactional email; respect `emailSent`.
-6. **Cut over gradually** – keep a feature flag or `.env` switch so teammates can toggle between mock mode and remote mode until the API is battle-tested.
+6. **Gradual cutover.** Keep a feature flag to toggle between mock mode and live mode while stabilizing the API.

 ## Notes & reminders
-- Keep IDs as strings on the client, even if the DB uses UUID types.
+- IDs stay as strings on the client, even if Supabase stores them as UUIDs.
-- Dates are JavaScript `Date` objects in the mock layer; convert to ISO (`2025-11-26T12:00:00Z`) over the wire.
+- Dates are JavaScript `Date` objects in the mock layer; convert to ISO (`YYYY-MM-DDTHH:mm:ss.sssZ`) over the wire.
-- Difficulty rating uses a 1–10 scale (not 1–5) to give us more nuance for streak coaching.
-- Mirror-completion visibility lets each partner see if the other has finished; keep it enabled by default.
+- Difficulty rating is a strict 1–5 integer everywhere (tasks + completion logs).
+- Owners delete tasks to end them for everyone.
+Archiving is per assignment (`task_assignments.status = 'archived'`).
+- Every task starts with an initial `due_date`; proposals only reschedule.
+- Task visibility = project membership + assignment rows, so keep participant data accurate.

-Once the remote DB is live, this document should stay updated so designers, engineers, and future contributors always know the “source of truth” for how data is shaped and why.
+Once the remote DB is live, keep this document updated so designers, engineers, and future contributors always know the “source of truth” for how data is shaped and why.